Skip to Content

 The medium grid tumble period or first step can take two to four days, depending on how the stone looks after the first two days.
 Keeping an eye on the stones and maintaining the thin mud slurry is essential.

-The fine grid or second step period can take between 1 to 3 days, depending on how the stones look after the first day.
+The fine grid or second step period can take 1 to 3 days, depending on how the stones look after the first day.

 The last step and polishing period should last about two days.
 You can let the stones tumble longer if needed, but it is essential not to over-tumble at this point.